galpt/cake-autortt/ubuntu-debian/README.md

 > [!NOTE]
 > While the interface parameters have "auto" as default, auto-detection may not work reliably in all configurations.
 It is strongly recommended to explicitly set these values.

+> [!TIP]
+> For high-activity networks (e.g., university campuses, public networks with many active users), it's recommended to set `RTT_UPDATE_INTERVAL` to 5 seconds instead of the default 30 seconds.
+This allows the script to adapt more quickly to changing network conditions when there's constant traffic from multiple users.

 ### Example Configuration